 - Art Style: This category ranks the graphics of the game.
 How pretty it looks, basically.

 - Soundtrack: Is the music catchy or does it make us want to rip out our eardrums?
 Music doesn’t always get covered in the writing, but it always gets a rating.

-- Developer’s Dedication: This topic is geared towards how much time the developer spends on the game post-launch.
+- Developer’s Dedication: Seen as “Devotion” on the verdict, this category is geared towards how much time the developer spends on the game post-launch.
 If the developer is constantly updating the game with updates, patches and actually listen to their community, a high rating will be given.
 If the game hasn’t been updated in a month, then the rating will be lower.

-- Replay Value: Some games aren’t always worth coming back to.
+- Replayable?: Some games aren’t always worth coming back to.
 That doesn’t mean that they’re bad.
-However, if the replay is low, the rating for this topic will be low.
+However, if the replay is low, the rating for this category will be low.